codezonediitj/pydatastructs/README.md

 Guidelines
 ----------

 We recommend you to introduce yourself on our [gitter channel](https://gitter.im/codezoned2017/Lobby).
-You can include the courses you have taken relevant to data strucutres and algorithms, some projects, prior experience, in your introduction.
+You can include the courses you have taken relevant to data structures and algorithms, some projects, prior experience, in your introduction.
 This will help us to allocate you issues of suitable difficulty.

 Please follow the rules and guidelines given below,

 1. Follow the [numpydoc docstring guide](https://numpydoc.readthedocs.io/en/latest/format.html).
 2. If you are planning to contribute a new data structure then first raise an issue for discussing the API, rather than directly making a PR.
-3. For the first-time contributors we recommend not to take a complex data strucutre, rather start with `linear data structures` or `abstract data types`.
+3. For the first-time contributors we recommend not to take a complex data structure, rather start with `linear data structures` or `abstract data types`.
 You can also pick issues labelled as `good_first_issues`.

-The following parameters are to be followed to pass the code quality tests for your, Pull Requests,
+The following parameters are to be followed to pass the code quality tests for your Pull Requests,

 1. There should not be any trailing white spaces at any line of code.
 2. Each `.py` file should end with exactly one new line.